uqbar-project/wollok-mobile/README.md

 ```

 ### Release APK
-For this you'll need to generate a keystore, it will prompt you to set a password, **save it**
+For this you'll need to generate a keystore, it will prompt you to set a password, **save it**.

 ```
 keytool -genkeypair -v -storetype PKCS12 -keystore my-release-key.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000
 ```